VysotskiVadim/VysotskiVadim.blog/_drafts/android-native-text.markdown

 [answers on the Stack Overflow](https://stackoverflow.com/questions/47628646/how-should-i-get-resourcesr-string-in-viewmodel-in-android-mvvm-and-databindi).

 Given approach doesn't handle changes of a phone language.
-View model isn't recreated when user changes phone's language, but view is.
+A view model isn't recreated when user changes phone's language, but view is.
 After configuration change view model will contain text from for previous locale while view will display text for a new one.
 You can reed more about the issue [in the article by Jose Alcérreca](https://medium.com/androiddevelopers/locale-changes-and-the-androidviewmodel-antipattern-84eb677660d9)